Learning from Seattle: A Lesson in Sustainable Design Part 1

 Seattle is one of many cities embracing a sustainable future and actively pursuing it.
 From LEED certified buildings to experimental storm water run-off systems, the city is looking for ways to lessen its impact on the environment.
 During my last visit, I was fortunate enough to explore some of these steps in the "green" direction.

-Street Edge Alternatives (SEA), as the city has dubbed them, are storm water run off system in Seattleseveral experimental urban streets that have been designed to shy away from the accepted norm of sheet flowing water to a curb, running the water along a gutter, catching it in a giant storm drain, then piping it to the most convenient location (usually a body of water).
+Street Edge Alternatives (SEA), as the city has dubbed them, are several experimental urban streets that have been designed to shy away from the accepted norm of sheet flowing water to a curb, running the water along a gutter, catching it in a giant storm drain, then piping it to the most convenient location (usually a body of water).
 Though efficient, this method usually ends up with increased pollutant levels within the water system, it increases in flood events (magnitude and frequency), and experiences a decrease in aquifer recharge-all, of which are not exactly beneficial.
 Seattle has tasked designers to explore alternative methods for essentially achieving the same thing: removing water from the street as quickly as possible.
 Furthermore, the city upped the ante by adding a few additional requirements: clean the run-off, recharge the aquifer, and minimize the amount of water put into the already stressed storm drainage system.
 The result?
 Several developments with less-than-ordinary means for dealing with storm water.

 One particular street in a residential neighborhood in North-Western Seattle has seen a 97% reduction in run-off that would otherwise make it to the storm drain.
 The street was redesigned to have bio-swales line the road instead of the traditional curb and gutter.
 Run-off is collected in these swales, and as it drains along the swale, the plant material and soil remove pollutants from the water.
 This increased exposure to the soil also provides opportunities for the water to percolate into the soil and recharge the aquifer.
 The ultimate result is clean water that goes into the ground water instead of the storm drain.